Medicmind/multiclass_demo/README.md

 Demonstrates how to use a trained multiclass tensorflow model from Medicminds AI platform (https://www.medicmind.tech).
 Includes a python and iPhone app demo.
 The neural network trained detects types of cervix.
 Returns type1, type2 and type3 and none of these types.

 # Python Demo
- - Install python as per instruction https://www.tensorflow.org/install/
+ - Install Tensorflow as per instructions https://www.tensorflow.org/install/

  - Download https://ai.medicmind.tech/shared/models/multiclass_demo/frozen_model.pb and place under /camera/data